Estimated reading time: 11 minutes

 Let’s talk about credit card debt and those high balances that carry over from month-to-month.
 We tend to be much more inclined to use our credit card now (think: immediate gratification) and worry about the bill later.
 Is it really worth it?

 According to the current reports on consumer debt, I’m thinking not.
 The average American has about $16,000 in credit card debt.
-The average APR on credit card debt in 2019 was 15.09% (a record high since 1994).
+According to the Federal Reserve’s data for May 2022, the average APR across all credit card accounts was 15.13%.

 So basically, we’re stuck in a vicious cycle with our plastic.
 If you want to build up that emergency fund, you need to start digging yourself out of credit card debt.
 It begins by committing to stop using your card.
 Tuck it away in a drawer, put it in a block of ice in the freezer, or do whatever it takes to get your spending under control.